Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Discussion

 \section{Discussion}

-We presented the first task and motion planner capable of efficiently reasoning about probability at both the task and motion planning levels without planning under a determinized model of the inherently stochastic belief space dynamics.
+The TAMP framework enables zero-shot generalization to novel objects, scenes, configurations, and tasks, but typically relies on assumptions of full-observability and deterministic outcomes.
+In this work, we presented a TAMP method capable of reasoning about uncertainty and risk at both the task and motion planning levels to act efficiently in arbitrary partially observable environments.
 We demonstrated that resulting planner produces efficient risk and uncertainty aware plans across a range of real and simulated robotic tasks.
-Our approach enables long-horizon robot planning without precise descriptions of the effects of low-level controllers.
-While this paper primarily studies planning under user-provided belief-space controllers, controller descriptions, probabilistic environment models, and belief updating functionality, we believe extending this framework to handle learned controllers and abstractions, as well learned or partially learned probabilistic models and belief-updating procedures, is an important direction for future research.
+Our approach enables long-horizon robot planning without precise descriptions of the effects of low-level controllers, lending itself to arbitrary learned or designed controllers.

+Despite these novelties, TAMPURA, and TAMP in general, have several limitations.
+First, planning time can be burdensome when used in the context of real-time systems.
+Recent developments in faster motion planning~\cite{thomason2024vamp} or GPU-based parallel simulation~\cite{makoviychuk2021isaac} could ease this burden.
+Second, this planner requires user-provided belief representations, abstractions, and belief updating functionality.
+Designing each of these components can take considerable engineering effort, and may require expert knowledge in perception, inference, planning, and control.
+We believe extending this framework to handle learned abstractions and probabilistic models is an important direction for future research.